Do I need to call in advance of my Urgent Primary Care Visit?

 - For more information on COVID-19, visit our COVID-19 FAQ page.

-Is the Walk-In Care Clinic Closed and can I still get an Urgent Visit?
+Is the Walk-In Care Clinic on Emerald Street Closed and can I still get an Urgent Visit?

-- Our team and services just relocated - we still offer our patients urgent visits with the same hours, 365 days a year.
+- We still offer our patients urgent visits with the same hours, 365 days a year.

 - Our phone number is the same.
 Please call us to register by phone before you arrive: 603-354-5484